korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 ```

 <p style="text-align: justify;">
-It works, but we're still not really getting *an Adventure* movie.
+It works, but we're still not really getting "an Adventure" movie.
 That's because we haven't really completed the getMovie method.
 Going back to the Movie Class, we want to add the code to run return the different subclasses,
 based on the type argument: